 Under this proposed order, sunlamp products will now be classified as a moderate risk device (class II) instead of a low risk device (class I).
 This new change will allow the FDA to review the safety and design of all tanning beds before manufactures can sell them.

-“Just like with regular sunlight, there are risks and there are benefits,” John Overstreet, associate director of the Indoor Tanning Association, says in the article.
+“Just like with regular sunlight, there are risks and there are benefits,” John Overstreet, associate director of the, says in the article.
 “We’ve worked cooperatively with the Food and Drug Administration ever since they started regulating the industry.”

 The Indoor Tanning Association is willing to support any changes that would improve its customers’ safety and satisfaction.
 But, they are concerned that all of these changes will add additional costs in an already difficult economic climate.